graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 [^1]: By this, we do not mean the ideas are not useful and/or the work put by the authors is not meaningful.
 Every effort equally contributes to the advance of this field.

-Our experiments, too, show the standard deviation of performance on such datasets is large enough to actually make concrete conclusions on a research idea.
+Our experiments, too, show that the standard deviation of performance on such datasets is large, making it difficult to make substantial conclusions on a research idea.
 Moreover, most GNNs perform statistically the same on these datasets.
 The **quality** of these datasets also leads one to question if you should use them while validating ideas on GNNs.
 On several of these datasets, [simpler models](https://openreview.net/forum?id=HygDF6NFPB), sometimes, [perform as good](https://openreview.net/forum?id=rJlUhhVYvS), or even beats GNNs.

 Consequently, **it has become difficult** to differentiate [complex](https://arxiv.org/abs/1905.09550), [simple](https://arxiv.org/abs/1905.04579) and [graph-agnostic](https://openreview.net/forum?id=HygDF6NFPB) architectures for graph machine learning.